UoB-COMSM0166/2025-group-2/README.md

 In our initial version, we faced our first challenge with trying to implement the expected functionality of the "Rainbow Tool" and "Bomb Tool".
 However, these were simple challenges that we easily overcame after gaining more experience and knowledge in p5.js.

-The significant challenges came after we fully implemented the shop function, double player mode and all "Incidences" and "Tools".
+The significant challenges came after we fully implemented the shop function, Double Player mode and all "Incidences" and "Tools".

 Here, we will discuss about the two technical challenges that particularly stood out to us during the development of the game which we managed to overcome.